 - Appreciate the work I already have done

 - Re-affirm that there are plenty of good people out there

-- Recognize old patterns — which weren’t what I thought they were!
+- Turns out, my patterns weren’t what I thought they were!

 You know your needs, wants, desires, and history better than anyone else.
 Before you take advice from someone on the internet who’s never met you, consider their biases and where they’re coming from.

 (I’m aware of the irony, but here’s the thing: I don’t push a one-size-fits-all solution to everything.
 I’m only providing the perspective of one person who’s been there and done that.)

 I've tested over 350 sex toys and love diving deep for cervical orgasms, A‑spot stimulation, and kinky odysseys into the subconscious.